Are you Able to Send Emails but Not Receive? | HostGator Support

 Have you recently signed up with HostGator?
 Are you a new customer and planning to host your emails with HostGator?
 If so, welcome!

 Now that you're done adding your email addresses to your account, have you noticed that you can send emails but are not receiving responses or new emails?
-Perhaps your supposed-to-be recipients contacted you saying the emails that they are sending to you are not being delivered, and they're receiving email bouncebacks?
+Perhaps your supposed-to-be recipients contacted you saying the emails they are sending you are not being delivered, and they're receiving email bouncebacks?

 If that is the case, you'll need to check a few things.
 So, here we go!